monk-ee/SplunkAppforAWSBilling/README.md

 ## Maintenance
 A script is provided to allow the system to clean up old csv files, it is disabled by default.

-You can enable it by navigating to Settings > Data Inputs > Scripts and clicking on enable for the the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/MaintainDetailedReports.py".
+You can enable it by navigating to Settings > Data Inputs > Scripts and clicking on enable for the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/MaintainDetailedReports.py".

 ## Logs
 The error log file system location is $SPLUNK_HOME/var/log/splunk/SplunkAppforAWSBilling.log.

-## Additional Tools
+## Additional Tools: Importing older Reports

 Located in the bin directory of the application are two tools for fetching and processing older reports.

 They are designed to be run as Splunk CLI scripts: eg.

+Linux:

     $SPLUNK_HOME/bin/splunk cmd python $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/FetchOlderReport.py 2015 04

+Windows:

+    $SPLUNK_HOME/bin/splunk.exe cmd python $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/FetchOlderReport.py 2015 04

 They are CLI only, so you will need to be able to navigate to the bin directory of the application in a shell or command session.
 They live in the $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin directory.

-It is best to disable the fetch_detailed_report while you import the older months because they use the same temporary file to download to.
+It is best to disable the FetchDetailedReport while you import the older months because they use the same temporary file to download to.

 You can disable it by navigating to Settings > Data Inputs > Scripts and clicking on disable for the the command "$SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/bin/FetchDetailedReport.py".

-You run the fetch_older_report command with the year and month report you want (you can do this for multiple months, but not in parallel)
+You run the FetchOlderReport command with the year and month report you want (you can do this for multiple months, but not in parallel)
-You then run the process_older_report command with the same year and month with user credentials for a suitably privileged user.
+You then run the ProcessOlderReport command with the same year and month with user credentials for a suitably privileged user.

 The older events should have appeared in the index, be aware for big files this can take a long time.
-Don't forget to re-enable the fetch_detailed_report script when you are done.
+Don't forget to re-enable the FetchDetailedReport script when you are done.

 ### Fetching
 #### usage: FetchOlderReport.py [-h] [-d] year month